London Drum

 Stations on the route: Euston ➜ King’s Cross St. Pancras ➜ Angel ➜ Old Street ➜ Moorgate ➜ Bank ➜ London Bridge [change train] London Bridge ➜ Bermondsey ➜ Canada Water ➜ Canary Wharf

-Strikes and closures on the Northern and Jubilee
+Closures on the Northern and Jubilee line

-First and last train times on the Northern line
+First and last train times

 Alternative routes include Euston to Euston Square, Euston to Kings Cross St Pancras and Euston to Mornington Crescent

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-The London Overground at Euston train station has step-free access from the street to the platform, but there may be a step up or gap to the train.
+The London Overground at Euston has step-free access from the street to the platform, but there may be a step up or gap to the train.
 The Northern and Victoria lines are not wheelchair accessible

-Canary Wharf station is not wheelchair accessible
+Canary Wharf is not wheelchair accessible

-Euston station entrance – You can use an escalator between the entrance and the booking hall.
+Euston entrance – You can use an escalator between the entrance and the booking hall.
 If you want to avoid the escalator then you can use four flights of stairs (3 steps down +2x17 steps down +8 steps down).
 After that you can use an escalator down to the Victoria line and Bank branch of the Northern line platforms, or an escalator plus two flights of stairs to the Charing Cross branch of the Northern line (14 steps down +13 steps down)

-Canary Wharf station exit – There are two lifts (or two escalators) from the Jubilee line platforms to the Heron Quays Road exit.
+Canary Wharf exit – There are two lifts (or two escalators) from the Jubilee line platforms to the Heron Quays Road exit.
 There’s a lift (or an escalator, or two flights of 16 stairs) from the DLR platforms to the North Colonnade exit, or two flights of 6 stairs plus a lift (or an escalator, or two flights of 16 stairs) from the DLR platforms to the South Colonnade exit.
 Note: The Jubilee line station and DLR station are two seperate stations

-This tube journey is in Oyster zones 1-2.
+The journey is in zones 1-2.
 The cheapest fare is £2.80 off-peak (£3.40 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Canary Wharf ⇄ Euston Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Canary Wharf ⇄ Euston Station

 Fare zone Cash Oyster & Contactless cards